What is the SACUBO Benchmarking Project all about?

 How can our institution participate?

 The benchmarking study is open for data collection December 8, 2014 through January 31, 2015.
 If your institution has participated in the past, emails were distributed to users on December 8.
 If you have not participated previously, go to http://benchmarking.sacubo.org to create an account and get started.

 What does my institution get for this?

-Your institution will have access to a free benchmarking report (basic report) showing average spending data for your type institution.
+Your institution will have access to free benchmarking reports showing average spending data for your institution compared to peer institutions that you choose.
 Benchmarking allows you to identify resource investment (or reduction) opportunities, performance measures for divisions within your institution and provide an overall view of best practice improvement areas.